Installation and setup

 Skip ahead to the section below that applies to your operating system.

-For example, a Linux user would do this by adding the following to their ~/.bashrc file:
+For example, a Linux user would update the PATH

 export "PATH=$PATH:/opt/riskscape/riskscape/bin/"